Docs Serialization, Persistence, and Loading

 Two Serialization Paths

-poly/ provides two complementary serialization systems:
+poly/ provides three complementary checkpoint systems:

 File Functions Use case